Norman Lebrecht is a prolific cultural commentator and an award-winning novelist.

 A collection of Lebrecht columns was published in China in 2012, the first such anthology by any western cultural writer.
 A Lebrecht essay appears monthly in Standpoint, the cultural and intellectual magazine.
 Norman Lebrecht’s Album of the Week is featured on the Sinfini website.

-Slipped Disc, Norman Lebrecht’s blog, has become the world’s most-read cultural news and views site in English, drawing more than 800,000 readers every month.
+Slipped Disc, Norman Lebrecht’s blog, has become the world’s most-read cultural news and views site in English, drawing well over one million readers every month.